 I’m catching a glimpse of some remains of the French occupation, mostly cathedrals.
 I thought they might clash with the surroundings, but their height is coping well with the dampness, with the crazy pace of scooters.
 The riverside is more romantic, locals are there walking their dogs, jogging and chilling in the numerous coffee shops and bars around.
 Life close by the water always seems more breathable.

 As Alessio’s motorbike is sweeping along, I’m recalling my other first impressions and I realize how much they are always so fast-moving.
 From the bus, the taxi, the subway’s windows, those first images are always landscapes flitting past.
 Too fast.
 I’m always trying to grasp some details: the architecture of the houses, the shape of trees, people’s faces.
 At night, it’s often only looking like a cluster of lights, some unfathomable Starry Nights in three dimensions.
 The first few hours in a new country always feels like being in a strange haze.
 Not fully comprehending where you are, the money, the language, the way the streets layout.
 The first strolls are seldom successful.
-You must keep his spirit open, alert for a while before allowing ourselves on any judgement.
+You must keep your mind open, alert for a while before allowing yourself to any judgement.

 I don’t know it yet, but Ho Chi Minh won’t make my heart skip a beat.
 Too big, too noisy, too messy, too stressed out.
 The former capital will look like a traveller’s nightmare to me: it’s hard to just stroll around, nose up in the air, without getting hit by a car or a scooter.
 Its touristic sights are minor.
 I have before my eyes a buzzing city, an economic and social pole that lacks beauty.
 I would look for some quiet space in churches and temples, finding the walk way too gruelling.
 I’m definitely not a city girl anymore.